 Often, a recruiter will want to call your referees to verify information before offering you the job (or allowing you to progress through to the next stage).
 References can take the form of current or previous employees, colleagues, clients, supervisors, or anyone else related to your professional employment.
 Additionally, they can be personal references, which is basically anyone outside of your family who can vouch for your character.

-Additional Awards, Testimonials, or Accolades
+7. Additional Awards, Testimonials, or Accolades

-This section isn’t necessarily vital but can be highly effective for those who have any impressive awards, testimonials, or accolades related to their character, education or employment.
+This section isn’t necessarily vital but can be highly effective for those who have any impressive awards, testimonials, or accolades related to their character, education, or employment.
 These can also be used to strengthen any claims you made in previous sections.

-Choose A Bolder Color Scheme
+1. Choose a Bold Color Scheme

-How many black and white resumes do you think an employer will see during the recruitment phase?
+How many black-and-white resumes do you think an employer will see during the recruitment phase?
 Heaps!
-One of the easiest ways to initially stand-out from the crowd is to reject this out-dated trend and opt for your own bold color scheme instead.
+One of the easiest ways to initially stand out from the crowd is to reject this outdated trend and opt for your own bold color scheme instead.

-Include White Space
+2. Include White Space

 No one likes reading block after block of text.
 The trick is to make your resume as readable as possible and the best way to do this is by including an effective amount of white space.
 White space is also great at breaking up your sections and creating a design that is balanced and cohesive.

-Break Up Sections With Color
+3. Break Up Sections With Color

 Speaking of breaking up your sections, another fantastic way to do this is with different colors.
 You can alternate between 2-3 colors for a design that’s impactful, yet not cluttered.

-Don’t Be Afraid Of Graphics And Illustrations
+4. Don’t Be Afraid of Graphics and Illustrations

 If you’re applying for a job within a creative field, then you may also benefit from extending your creativity to your resume in the form of graphics or illustrations.
 While illustrations may be purely decorative or serve as an example of your artistic skills, graphics such as graphs, charts, and more can also be used to represent information.

-With a resume that sets you apart from your competition, get ready for plenty of interviews to come your way!
-Start practicing important questions (like, what’s your biggest weakness?) and ensure your LinkedIn is up-to-date.
+Now that your resume is looking on-point, all that’s left is for you to apply for your dream job.
+Then, get ready to practice those all-important interview questions and ensure your LinkedIn profile is up-to-date.
 It also can’t hurt to notify your references that they may be receiving some calls over the next few weeks (so they can hopefully put in a really good word for you).
-The world is your oyster!